JuPfu/hub75_lvgl/README.md

 ### 2. Display Flush Callback

-Connects LVGL's draw buffer to the HUB75 display:
+Connects LVGL's draw buffer to the HUB75 display.
+The parameter *area is not used as LGVL is directed to always pass the complete buffer of the display [see Choose LV_DISPLAY_RENDER_MODE_FULL](#choose-lvdisplayrendermodefull).

 ```c
 void flush_cb(lv_display_t *display, const lv_area_t *area, uint8_t *px_map)